-Your grant activities must be delivered in, or for the benefit of, an eligible community.
-Table 1 below lists the eligible communities.
-The boundaries of these communities are clearly defined in the maps at Appendix A. You will not be eligible for funding if your project is not focused on one or more of these community areas.
+Your grant activities should be delivered in, and must be delivered for, the benefit of the eligible communities listed below in Table 1.
+The boundaries of these communities are the same as the relevant Local Government Areas (LGAs) and are named as such.
+Eligible communities are clearly shown in the maps at Appendix A. You will not be eligible for funding if your project is not focused on one or more of these communities.

-Table 1: Eligible communities
+Table 1: Eligible communities - Local Government Areas